 First Year Milestones

-Parents are often worried their child is not developing “on schedule”, so here are some tips and milestones you can expect in your baby’s first year:
+Parents are often worried their child is not developing “on schedule”, so here are some tips and first year milestones you can expect in your baby’s first year:

 Babies develop at their own pace, so if you are concerned about your child’s development in their first year, it’s best to speak to your child’s pediatrician.
 These are simply guidelines from the CDC for your child’s first year.